Jushin Liger: All Star Wrestling, BWF (1986–1987, 1989, 2014)

 After winning the Young Lion Cup in March 1986, he went on an excursion of Europe, where he wrestled for All Star Wrestling in England, under the name "Flying" Fuji Yamada.
 He won the World Heavy Middleweight Championship twice, once in September 1986 and once in March 1987, both times defeating "Rollerball" Mark Rocco and both times losing it back to him, the last of these four title changes being televised on ITV.
 Yamada would later visit All Star again in 1989, with tag partner Flying Funaki.
 During this period, he also worked for Orig Williams' BWF, making appearances on Williams' Reslo wrestling show for Welsh-language TV channel S4C.
 He returned to Britain in 2014 to work once again for All Star Wrestling, this time under his masked Jushin Liger identity.

 Germany CWA (1992–1993)

 Yamada, as Liger, defeated Franz Schumann at the CWA Euro Catch Festival 1992 edition in Bremen 19 December 1992 in a match held under the full European rounds system.
 At the December 18, 1993 event, again in Bremen, Liger failed to capture the CWA Intercontinental Heavyweight Championship after going to a ten-round draw with champion Fit Finlay.

 Stampede Wrestling (1987, 1989)

 Yamada went on an excursion in Canada, around May 1987, where he wrestled in Stu Hart's Stampede Wrestling in Calgary under his real name.
-He also trained under Hart in the legendary "Dungeon".
+He also trained under Hart in the "Dungeon".
 His experiences there led him to refer to Hart as a "very, very tough man."